hiukim/mind-ar-js-doc/docs/face-tracking-quick-start/webpage.md

 We'll highlight two things here related to MindAR.

 1. Within `<a-scene>` you can see a property `mindar-face`.
-It basically tells MindAR engine to control this scene
+It tells MindAR engine to control this scene

 2. There is an `<a-entity>`, with a prpoerty `mindar-face-target="anchorIndex: 1"`.
-This tells the engine to track a particular anchor position (in this case position "1", which is the nose tip), and anchor this entity to that position of the face.
+It tells the engine to track a particular anchor position (in this case position "1", which is the nose tip), and stick this entity to that position.

 :::tip
 Remember this.
 The AR engine does ONE thing! - It updates the visibility and positions of a-entity